josip-h/frontendmentor-qr-code-component/README.md

 By building this project I learned:

-- Markdonw semantics and how to structure a README.md document for a small project
+- Markdonw syntax and how to structure a README.md document for a small project
 - How to publish a project using GitHub Pages

 ### Useful resources